 GW bills according to a student’s registration.
 Whenever a student adds a course, another tuition charge and student association fee will be added to the bill.
 Main campus undergraduates who add courses will see tuition added until they reach full time status (12 credit hours).
 At that time, the account will reflect their fixed-tuition rate.
-If a main campus undergraduate student adds courses and their registration is for more than 17 credit hours, additional tuition is applied at the current undergraduate per credit hour rate.
+If a main campus undergraduate student adds courses and their registration is for more than 18 credit hours (as of Fall 2019), additional tuition is applied at the current undergraduate per credit hour rate.

 If courses are added after the start of the semester, students should remit payment for those courses immediately.